zoom/videosdk-ui-toolkit-web/README.md

 ### Preview

-To preview your local camera, microhpone, and speaker, render the following HTML element:
+To preview your local camera, microphone, and speaker, render the following HTML element:

 ```html
 <app-previewkit></app-previewkit>